Travelling to Finland

 - If you are an EU/Schengen national and you are entitled to enter Finland on the basis of visiting your spouse, children, parents, parents-in-law, grandparents, co-habitant/common-law-spouse or romantic partner (with whom you are in an established relationship) who reside in Finland, we recommend that you carry with you an email invitation from the family-member/partner and a copy of the that person’s passport/ID.
 If he/she is not a national of Finland, also a copy of a document that shows he/she resides in Finland (e.g. a copy of his/her residence permit, Finnish social security KELA-card or an extract from the Civil registry that shows his/her residential address in Finland).
 The invitation email should also include the phone number of the person you are visiting.

-- If you are not an EU/Schengen national, you are only allowed to enter for essential family reasons, like the birth of your own child, own wedding, close family member being seriously ill etc. You may need to show some form of proof of this essential reason to be allowed entry.
+- If you are not an EU/Schengen national, you are only allowed to enter for essential family reasons, like the birth of your own child, own wedding, close family member being seriously ill etc. Also if you are a family member of Finnish expatriate living in another country are allowed to enter Finland.
+You may need to show some form of proof of this essential reason to be allowed entry.
 You can contact HEL Border Guard in advance to enquire what would be the best way for you to prove your essential family reason.
 The contact information for the Border Guard can be found on their website Guidelines for border traffic during pandemic.

 - For essential work-related travel, you need to have a copy of a Ministry of Economic Affairs and Employment of Finland – form, completed and signed by your employer, where the work-related entry reason is justified.
 This applies both to EU/Schengen nationals and third country nationals travelling to Finland for work that is deemed essential and that cannot be postponed.
-A list of essential work related travel, that is currently allowed, can be found on the Finnish Border Guard’s website.
+If you arrive in Finland as a member of an international media squad or you are travelling via the airport due to regular scheduled traffic your work is defined as an essential.
+A comprehensive list of essential work related travel, that is currently allowed, can be found on the Finnish Border Guard’s website.
 The form your employer needs to complete can also be found on the same website.

 Contacting our customer service